Italian 19-year-old Jannik Sinner reaches Miami Open final - WHIZ News

 The lanky Sinner, seeded 21st, has improved his ranking from 78th at the start of last year.
 He created a buzz by reaching the quarterfinals in his French Open debut in September, and is projected to climb to at least No. 24 next week.

+“He has everything, no?”
+Bautista Agut said.
+“He has a big serve, he’s big, he moves well, he has very good groundstrokes.
+Mentally he’s also great and improving.
+He has a great future.”

-His matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner bashing away from the baseline and gradually wearing down his counterpunching opponent.
+Sinner’s matchup against the No. 7-seeded Bautista Agut was a contrast in styles, with Sinner’s overpowering ground game gradually wearing down his dogged opponent.

 Down a break in the final set, Sinner rallied again and closed out the win with one last crushing groundstroke to break at love.